Skip to main content

 This is useful for agents that handle sensitive data or are still in development.

-For larger organizations, groups add another layer of access control between organization and agent:
+For larger workspaces, teams add another layer of access control between the workspace and individual agents:

-• Users must be members of that group to access the agent (unless they’re organization admins)
+• Users must be members of that team to access the agent (unless they’re workspace admins)

-• Group admins can manage agents within their group
+• Team admins can manage agents within their team

-If an agent belongs to a group, access is determined by the user’s role in that specific group—not their organization-wide role.
+If an agent belongs to a team, access is determined by the user’s role in that specific team—not their workspace-wide role.

-Groups are an enterprise feature.
-Contact support@abundly.ai to enable them for your organization.
+Teams are an enterprise feature.
+Contact support@abundly.ai to enable them for your workspace.

 Agent-to-agent access